Rudloff/shipit-git-update/README.md

 # shipit-git-update

-This shipit task connects to a remote server pulls update to a specific Git branch.
+This shipit task connects to a remote server and pulls updates to a specific Git branch.

 ## Install
 ```bash